vuongducphuong/documentation/content/applications/finance/accounting/vendor_bills/deferred_expenses.rst

 .. image:: deferred_expenses/deferred_expenses02.png
    :align: center
-   :alt: Selection of a Deferred Expense Account on a draft bill in Odoo Accounting
+   :alt: Selection of a Deferred Expense Account on a draft bill in Leansoft Accounting

 Choose a different Expense Account for specific products
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~